 Make Use of Your Broker’s Network

 Most brokers with longevity in the industry will have acquired a contact list of professionals who can assist with various aspects of a business sale.
-It’s essential to my role as a business broker to have a large network of resources for sellers, including accountants, business coaches, and lawyers.
+It’s essential to my role as a business broker to have a large network of resources for sellers.
+This network includes accountants, business coaches, and lawyers.
 Because of the volume of transactions I do, I see many attorneys in action during business sales.
-I know their personalities and strengths, and can help match them with a business owner.
-There is no charge for my referrals–it is part of the service I provide to sellers.
+I know their personalities and strengths.
+As a result, I can help match them with a business owner.
+There is no charge for my referrals.
+It is part of the service I provide to sellers.

 When the right team is in place, with an attorney who knows exactly what to do, a business sale is more likely to sail through to completion.

-I welcome you to contact me to schedule a free and confidential evaluation, whether you are thinking about selling your business now or are looking for resources to help you accomplish that goal in the future.
+I welcome you to contact me to schedule a free and confidential evaluation.
+Contact me whether you are thinking about selling your business now or are looking for resources to help you accomplish that goal in the future.

 Senior Business Broker, Certified Business Intermediary (CBI), Board Certified Intermediary (BCI)